 Henry Holland built an English-style mill in Milbank in 1886, three years before South Dakota became a state.
 Until 1907, settlers used it to grind wheat and corn and saw wood.

 The first and oldest Dakota daily newspaper, published in 1861, is the Yankton Daily Press & Dakotan.

 The Meridian Bridge, built in 1924, was the first structure built across the Missouri River in South Dakota.

 The Prairie Rattlesnake is the only venomous snake native to South Dakota.

 The U.S.S.
 South Dakota was the most decorated battleship during World War II.

 There are 39 State Parks and Recreation/Nature areas in South Dakota.

 It has been estimated that 90% of women living in Deadwood, South Dakota in 1876 were prostitutes.

 Newton Hills State Park, south of Canton, is part of a geological feature called the Coteau des Prairie.
-This narrow strip of rolling hills and forests was created by glaciers and extends along the eastern edge of South Dakota.
-At its highest point, the Coteau rises to more than 2,000 feet above sea level.
+Glaciers created this narrow strip of rolling hills and forests that extend along the eastern edge of South Dakota.
+The Coteau rises to more than 2,000 feet above sea level at its highest point.

-In South Dakota, prison inmates are required to pay for their incarceration costs if they do not have other financial obligations.
+In South Dakota, prison inmates must pay for their incarceration costs if they do not have other financial obligations.
 Parents are responsible for juveniles.